arafatm/interview.system.design/book.system.design.interview.alex.xu.md

    They are fetched from the  #CDN for better performance.
 2. The database load is lightened by caching data.

-### Stateless web tier
+###  #Stateless web tier

 Now it is time to consider _scaling the web tier horizontally_.
 For this, we need to __move state (for instance user session data) out of the web tier__.
-A good practice is to store session data in the persistent storage such as relational database or #NoSQL.
+A good practice is to store session data in the persistent storage such as  #RDBMS or #NoSQL.
 Each web server in the cluster can access state data from databases.
-This is called stateless web tier.
+This is called  #stateless/web tier.

-### Stateful architecture
+###  #Stateful architecture

-A stateful server and stateless server has some key differences.
-A stateful server remembers client data (state) from one request to the next.
-A __stateless server keeps no state information__.
+A  #stateful/server and  #stateless/server has some key differences.
+- A  #stateful/server remembers client data (state) from one request to the next.
+- A #stateless/server keeps no state information.

 ![stateful architecture](https://raw.githubusercontent.com/arafatm/assets/main/img/system.design/01.12.png)